flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 <figcaption>The same grid as above displayed with max-cols=6 to constrain
 the maximum number of columns.
 </figure>

+Overall the grid provides a "responsive" layout that reflows as needed on smaller displays yet uses the full width on larger ones.
+One constraint is that the grid always has at least as many columns as the widest widget.
+So if a grid has a 6-column wide widget that is the grid's narrowest configuration and may well be wider than a cell phone display, for example.
+The non-intuitive part here is that it's not just the wide widget that will exceed the width of the screen but the grid as a whole and thus other small widgets will be off-screen too (to-do item: figure out horizontal scrolling).

 <figure markdown>
 ![Grid with max-cols](grid5.png){width="293" align="left"}